We want to share with you 7 simple and easy changes that you can apply to your landing page to really boost the level

 1) It’s All About Your USP

 You only have eight seconds to grab a visitor’s attention before they click off your site.
-So, you have to hit them with a super punchy USP that they can see, straight away, without scrolling (The Headline).
+So, on your landing page, you have to hit them with a super punchy USP that they can see, straight away, without scrolling (The Headline).
 This will buy you some more time.
 Your USP needs to be big and bold and as concise as possible but still informative.
 You can go into a bit more detail further down the page.

 2) Your Page Should Only Have 1 Conversion Goal